Causeway Bay: Features

 Causeway Bay or East Point is one of Hong Kong's major shopping districts.
 It includes the 13-storey Japanese-style department store Sogo, as well as shopping centres such as Times Square and Hysan Place.
 There are also smaller malls such as World Trade Centre, Windsor House, Hang Lung Centre, Fashion Island (formerly Daimaru), Fashion Walk, Lee Garden One and Lee Garden Two.
 Causeway Bay is one of the most crowded and central areas in Hong Kong.
 The area contains many trendy shops carrying both locally made and imported fashion and products from around the world.
 As such, it is a popular social spot for young people.
 Many shops are open until after midnight.

 Notable hotels in Causeway Bay include Park Lane Hotel and Regal Hong Kong Hotel.
-Several boutique hotels have opened recently, including Mira Moon Hotel on Jaffe Road.
+Several boutique hotels have opened recently, including Lanson Place Causeway Bay, Hong Kong, Mira Moon Hotel on Jaffe Road.

 For years, Jardine Matheson has fired a cannon shot at noon every day in Causeway Bay, by Victoria Harbour, slightly eastward of the former Kellett Island.
 The gunshots have served as time signals for many generations of old inhabitants of Hong Kong.
 This tradition still continues today.
 This is the "Noonday Gun" mentioned in the Noël Coward song "Mad Dogs and Englishmen".

 Although the names of certain landmarks in the western part of Causeway Bay start with "Wan Chai" (e.g. Wan Chai Fire Station), the landmarks are across the local customary limit of Wan Chai on Canal Road.